Where the STEM jobs are

 Gradcracker works here's the proof

-Added: 5th December 2018 by Abaco Systems
+Added: Over a year ago by Abaco Systems

 I recently attended an industry event and heard Gary Silberg talk about his now famous work with KPMG on the “Clockspeed Dilemma”.
 For those of you not familiar with this work, I should explain; in its simplest terms, it is Albert Einstein’s theory of relativity - time is relative.
 For companies, this may be the view that “things take time”, but to the market the view is “I need it now, and if you don’t have it, your competitor will”.